 What Are AEDs?

 An AED, more commonly known as a defibrillator, is a lightweight portable electronic device.
 It can defibrillate or shock a heart having a cardiac arrest to restore a normal heart rhythm.
 It is designed to be user-friendly and commonly taught in first aid and basic life support CPR classes in Liverpool.

 The portable device has a built-in computer and sensor that will check for the heart rhythm once placed on the patient’s chest and determine if defibrillation is required.
-Voice prompts are given to the user to follow and to streamline the defibrillation process.
+Voice prompts are given to the user to follow and streamline the defibrillation process.

-Quick Facts of AED
+Quick Facts about AED

 - Every minute that early defibrillation is delayed reduces the person’s chances of survival by 10%.
 This is why it is so important to call 000 if a cardiac arrest is suspected.
 A defibrillator is necessary to reverse this process and ‘reboot’ the heart back into its normal cycle.

 - An AED can be used effectively with minimal training, as all the current models are designed not to function unless an abnormal “shockable” heart rhythm is detected by the unit.

 - AED use is not restricted to trained personnel – any first aider can use an AED.

 - AED units can accurately identify the casualty’s cardiac rhythm whether it is ‘shockable’ or ‘non-shockable’.